iscumd/isc_sick/README.md

 # ros2_sick
 From package '[ros2_sick](https://github.com/iscumd/isc_sick)'
 # File
-`./src/ros2_sick.cpp`
+`/src/ros2_sick.cpp`

 ## Summary
  This is a Ros2 Driver for the Sick LMS-111 2D LiDAR.
+With the current iteration it supports IPv4 at a transmission rate of 10/100MBit
 Currently only supports POSIX operating systems.

 ## Topics

 ### Publishes
 - `/scan`: laserscans from the LiDAR
-- `/points`: 2D PointCloud2s from the LiDAR
+- `/points`: pointcloud representation of the laserscan returned from the LiDAR

 ## Params
 - `host`: IP of the LiDAR